z-tb/dev-docker/README.md

-# Dockerized Dev Environment TEST
+# Dockerized Dev Environment

-This project explores the benefits of using a dockerized development environment.
-The advantages include:
+This project configures a dockerized development environment tailored for AWS DevOps usage.
+There are several advatanges to developing in a container over familar host-based development environments which include:

 * **Isolation**: Installed software and modified resources are contained within the Docker container.
 * **Consistency**: The Docker environment remains consistent across different machines and operating systems.